-Student workers are required to complete timesheets electronically via UIS each pay period showing the exact number of hours worked (excluding any unpaid meal period) and any leave taken.
+Student workers are required to complete timesheets electronically via the UIS tile in signon each pay period showing the exact number of hours worked (excluding any unpaid meal period) and any leave taken.
 You will complete your timesheet online and submit it for approval to your supervisor.
 Some departments file time sheets electronically on behalf of employees and students, so be sure to check with your supervisor for specific department procedures.

 Falsification of a timesheet is grounds for immediate termination of employment.
 Employees and students are not permitted to complete or make entries on a timesheet on behalf of another person.